munozin/dotfiles/README.md

-# this are my wsl\mac dotfiles for:
+# this are my wsl/mac dotfiles for:

 - zsh
 - neovim